Israeli hip-hop: Hip hop for Ethiopian-Israeli youth

-While discussing the relationship between global and local influences on Israeli hip-hop to create the effect of “glocalization,” one music video in particular precisely reveals this phenomenon.
-“Halayla Zeh Ha’zman,” (or “Tonight is the Time”) performed by Alon De Loco and Gad Elbaz, effectively presents the manner in which glocalization has encompassed Israeli hip-hop.
-Opening with a seeming stand-off between Palestinians and overtly religious Orthodox Jews, the video begins with obvious influences from American hip-hop, primarily in the break dancing performed by both groups and the clothing reminiscent of American style (such as the Puma shirt and the “bling”).
-The song continues to illustrate glocalization through the incorporation of Middle Eastern sounding beats and rhythms, and the chorus is sung in a voice reminiscent of many Israeli musicians and singers.
-Thus, the music video acts as a clear representation of how elements derived from global and local sources are utilized in Israel, so as to create a unique hip-hop subculture.

 Israeli rappers

-BOCA

-BOCA was born in 1991 in the Soviet Union, and immigrated to Israel at the age of 1 month.

-In 2004, he moved with his parents to Bucharest, Romania.

-He started participating in hip hop competitions for the first time when rap was still a hobby for him.

-Boca returned to Israel in 2006 and continued to rap.

-His song "Lod Bypass" was recognized in different countries and was played on radio stations in Israel.

-In 2010 he released his first mix tape "7 Days" which contained six songs that were created in seven days.

-A little later, he released the club hit "Della Bocca"with DJ Braindead.
-His second mixtape "My World Your World" contained 14 tracks.

-On January 6, 2011 he issued the album I.H.H.A - Israeli Hip Hop Airlines, which contained 9 tracks.

-Hadag Nahash
+Hadag Nachash

-Hadag Nachash (Hebrew: הדג נחש, English: "The Snake Fish”) formed in 1996 was one of the first rap groups to hit the mainstream in Israel.
+Hadag Nachash (Hebrew: "הַדָּג נָחָשׁ", English: "The Snake Fish”, IPA: /haˈdag naˈχaʃ/) formed in 1996 was one of the first rap groups to hit the mainstream in Israel.
 A sprouting Palestinian scene grew alongside them.
 Their sound consists of a mixture of Funk, Jazz, world music and western pop.
 They have been compared frequently to the American hip hop group The Roots since they use a live band instead of a DJ for their backup music.
-In contrast to the patriotic "Zionist" hip-hop of artists like Subliminal (see below), Hadag Nakhash's music is often satirical and sometimes comes from a left-wing perspective.
+In contrast to the patriotic "Zionist" hip-hop of artists like Subliminal (see below), Hadag Nachash's music is often satirical and sometimes comes from a left-wing perspective.
 Two examples for that would be their songs "Gabi & Debi" (Hebrew) which spoofs right-wing Zionist rap music, and "Little man" (English) depicting the despair from the religious collisions in the city of Jerusalem".